 I put some granola bars (today I would maybe put some protein bars) in my car.
 I ate one as I drove past my old drive-throughs.
 Lara Bars are my favorite.

 Another bad habit was snacking during my prep.
 I cut out the trip to the teacher’s lounge (why are there always snacks in there?!) and grabbed my carrots or raisins.
 I had a plan – and healthy snacks to substitute for my old habits.
+Planning ahead helped me become a healthy teacher (more so at least).

 2. Exercise.
 This proved to be the toughest part for me years ago, and it still does.
 I’m not a gym person.
 I don’t like exercising in groups, no matter how nice the instructor is.
 Walking/ Running is my thing.